ndrean/Dynamic-Ajax-forms/README.md

 <% end %>
 ```

-Then we inspect the code in the browser what Rails and Simple Form have produced, and copy and adapt it with the correct incrementation (obtained by `c.index`, the index of the formbuilder object, the _comment_)
+Then we inspect the code in the browser what Rails and Simple Form have produced, and copy the outerHTML and adapt it with the correct incrementation (obtained by `c.index`, the index of the formbuilder object, the _comment_)

 ```ruby
 <fieldset data-fields-id="0">